Unfortunately, we no longer offer this product.

-Use the Computer Programmer Aptitude Battery to assess a candidate’s aptitude for success as a computer programmer or system analyst.
+Use the Computer Programmer Aptitude Battery (CPAB) to assess a candidate’s aptitude for success as a computer programmer or system analyst.
 Before you invest the time and money to train a new employee, test your applicants for skills like:

 - Verbal Meaning